-Can a senator move to the House of Representatives and potentially become Prime Minister?
+Can a senator move to the House of Representatives and become Prime Minister?

 Thanks for your question, Mel.
 The short answer to both parts of your question is ‘yes’!

-A senator can become a member of the House of Representatives but only after they first resign their position in the Senate.
+A senator can become a member of the House of Representatives but only after they first resign from the Senate.
 They can then stand for election to the House of Representatives.

 The green House of Representatives.
 There are people sitting in seats arranged in a U-shape.